erikgrip/movie_recommendation/prepare_data/README.md

 ## Usage

-To run the complete data preparation pipeline, use one of the following methods:
+To run the complete data preparation pipeline:

-### Using Poetry (recommended)

-If you've installed the project with Poetry:

 ```bash
 # From project root